johnalison/WorkingPhilosophy/BookNotes/BeginningOfInfinity.md

 - Three ways which a phenomena can appear unpredictable to an observer
   1) Physics is affected by some fundamentally random variable (not present in real physics)
-  2) We only ahve partial knowledge, even thought underlying system deterministic (partly responsible for most everyday unpredictability)
+  2) We only have partial knowledge, even thought underlying system deterministic (partly responsible for most everyday unpredictability)
-  3) (New in quantum theory) Two or more initially fungibile instantes of the observer become differnet.
+  3) (New in quantum theory) Two or more initially fungible instances of the observer become different.
   The laws of physics of the multiverse is deterministic; the apparent randomness is due to initially fungible instances of objects becoming different.

 - There are ways in which the different histories of the different universes can affect each other in ways that do not amount to communication.
-  The need to explan these effects is the main argurement that our multiverse is real.
+  The need to explain these effects is the main argument that our multiverse is real.
   Under certain circumstances histories can rejoin, becoming fungible again.
 (Interference)

 - Knowledge is the only phenomena whose effect do not fall off with distance.
 Knowledge can be aimed at a target, travel a vast distance having nearly no affect, and then utterly transform the destination.

-- The only way for the laws of physics to ***simultaneously*** meet the criteria of being universal, deterministic, adn forbid faster-than-light communication is to have multiple universes.
+- The only way for the laws of physics to ***simultaneously*** meet the criteria of being universal, deterministic, and forbid faster-than-light communication is to have multiple universes.

 - Common sense and classical physics contain the parochial error that only one history exists.

-- Universes, histories, particles (?) and their instances are not reffered to by quantum theory at all (Just as planets, human being and their lives and loves are not).
+- Universes, histories, particles (?) and their instances are not referred to by quantum theory at all (Just as planets, human being and their lives and loves are not).
 These are all approximate emergent phenomena in the multiverse.

 - Different times are special cases of different universes.
 Time is an entanglement phenomena.